What’s the goal of preschool?

 Notice nonverbal messages

 Teachers work with children on respecting others, working together, and building social skills, language skills, and self-control through play.
-Children will learn basic life skills during play, so ensure you choose an environment with lots of play opportunities.
+Children will learn basic life skills during play, so ensure you choose a nursery environment with lots of play opportunities.

 How to prepare your child for preschool